Tom and Bill Photo Gallery of

 You can visit the site Soo Locks - Sault Sainte Marie Historic Sites, Tours - Pure Michigan to learn more about it.

-Howell Nature Center, Howell, Michigan, November 11, 2004 -
+Howell Nature Center, Howell, Michigan; November 11, 2004 -

 On site is the beautiful Wild Wonders Wildlife Park.
 This park is home to over 30 species of Michigan wildlife.
 These majestic creatures are living in natural habitat enclosures that closely replicate where they would live if free.
 All being permanently injured, the creatures are given a home in the Wildlife Park where they help teach visitors to appreciate and care for their natural environment.

-You can visit the site Howell Conference & Nature Center to learn more about it.
+You can visit the site Howell Conference & Nature Center | - Heal.
+Grow.
+Be Wild. to learn more about it.

 Sailfest, New London, Connecticut; July 9, 2005 -